0SINTr/hARP/README.md

   - Clear the terminal screen.

 ## ⛑️ Security Considerations
-- **Administrative Privileges**: hARP requires sudo privileges, so ensure that only trusted users have access to the scripts.
+- **Administrative Privileges**: **hARP** requires sudo privileges, so ensure that only trusted users have access to the scripts.
 - **Network Impact**: Manipulating ARP tables can have unintended consequences on network operations.
-Use hARP in controlled environments.
+Use **hARP** in controlled environments.
 - **SSH Credentials**: Be cautious with SSH passwords.
-It's recommended to use SSH keys.
+Always share sensitive data through a separate secure channel.
 - **Log Clearing**: Clearing logs may violate organizational policies.
-Ensure compliance before using hARP.
+Ensure compliance before using **hARP**.

 ## 🎯 Planned Upgrades

+- [ ] Improved CLI experience
+- [ ] Validating IP addresses
 - [ ] More testing is needed
-- [ ] Improved CLI experience

 ## ️⚠️ Disclaimer
 **hARP** is intended for educational and authorized security testing purposes only.
 Unauthorized interception or manipulation of network traffic is illegal and unethical.
 Users are responsible for ensuring that their use of this tool complies with all applicable laws and regulations.
 The developers of **hARP** do not endorse or support any malicious or unauthorized activities.
 Use this tool responsibly and at your own risk.

 ## 📜 License
 **hARP** is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/0SINTr/hARP/blob/main/LICENSE).

+## 🙏 Special Thank You
+The idea behind creating **hARP** was inspired by the concept of **Network Dead Drops** pioneered by Tobias Schmidbauer, Steffen Wendzel, Aleksandra Mileva and Wojciech Mazurczyk in **Introducing Dead Drops to Network Steganography using ARP-Caches and SNMP-Walks** (more details [here](https://dl.acm.org/doi/10.1145/3339252.3341488)).

+Main differences between the original approach and **hARP**:
+- Unlike the original **Network Dead Drops** concept, **hARP** does not use an unaware 3rd party to store hidden messages.
+- Unlike the original **Network Dead Drops** concept, **hARP** uses *static* ARP entries that each host generates itself.
+- Unlike the original **Network Dead Drops** concept, **hARP** uses ARP for storage and SSH for retrieval, instead of SNMP.
+- Other differences in nuances of the overall logic and communication flow, as well as of the actual code implementation.

 ## 📧 Professional Collaborations